|Value||Eligibility||Open date||Close date|

 This scholarship was established in 2018 from a donation by Peter and Sandra Cadwallader.

 a.
-Established in 2018, this Scholarship has been generously donated by Peter and Sandra Cadwallader to support Indigenous undergraduate students undertaking a Bachelor of Economics at the University of Sydney.
+Established in 2018, this Scholarship has been generously donated by Peter and Sandra Cadwallader to support Indigenous undergraduate students undertaking a Bachelor of Economics or combined Bachelor of Economics / Bachelor of Advanced Studies at the University of Sydney.

 a.
-This Scholarship is offered subject to applicants having an unconditional offer of admission or being currently enrolled in the Bachelor of Economics at the University of Sydney.
+This Scholarship is offered subject to applicants having an unconditional offer of admission or being currently enrolled in the Bachelor of Economics or combined Bachelor of Economics / Bachelor of Advanced Studies at the University of Sydney.

 b.
 Applicants must be an Australian Citizen of Aboriginal or Torres Strait Islander descent.